Names of the Qing dynasty: The name China for the Qing

-The Qing became widely known internationally in English as "China" or the "Chinese Empire", with China being the standard English translation of Zhongguo or Dulimbai Gurun.
-They were commonly used in international communications and treaties in addition to English-language mass media and newspapers etc. during the Qing.
+The Qing dynasty was not founded by the Han people, but by the Manchus.
+Since its time the Qing became widely known internationally in English as "China" or the "Chinese Empire", with China being the standard English translation of Zhongguo or Dulimbai Gurun.
+They were commonly used in for instance international communications and treaties in addition to English-language mass media and newspapers etc. during the Qing period.